PaulDuvall/aws-5-mins/config-ssm-remediations/README.md

 --region us-east-2
 ```

-* It takes about 1 minute to launch the [CloudFormation stack](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks) and provision the IAM permissions for this solution.
+It takes about 1 minute to launch the [CloudFormation stack](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks) and provision the IAM permissions for this solution.

+Next, run the command below to launch a CloudFormation stack that generates the Config Rules and remediation resources.

 ```
 aws cloudformation deploy \